scrabbletank/farhome-rules/rulesdoc.md

 #### Burst of Speed
 *Requires proficiency in athletics*

 With a running start you can easily jump up to your Strength score in tiles, or half that from a standstill.
-When taking the sprint action you can spend 1 more AP to add your athletics proficiency to your sprint speed instead of your Dexterity score.
+When taking the sprint action you add your athletics proficiency to your sprint speed instead of your Dexterity score.

 #### Cantrip Expert
 *Requires proficiency in a spell school, 7th level*